 2.3.1 Non-GSO MetSat raw instrument data transmissions

-Raw data from some polar-orbiting meteorological satellites are transmitted in the frequency band 7 750-7 850 MHz to main stations located at high latitudes.
-The transmissions takes place in bursts as each satellite overpasses its main station, with the transmitters switched off at other times.
-Other non-GSO MetSat systems use or will use the frequency band 8 025-8 400 MHz (e.g. FY-3, METEOR and NPP) or 25.5-27 GHz (e.g., NPOESS) for the downlink of the raw instrument data.
+Raw data from the currently operational non-geostationary meteorological satellites, mostly polar-orbiting, are transmitted in the frequency band 7 750-7 900 MHz or 8 025–8 400 MHz, depending on the bandwidth required, to main stations located at high latitudes.
+The transmission takes place in bursts as each satellite overpasses its main station, with the transmitters switched off at other times.

+2.3.1.1 Non-GSO MetSat raw instrument data transmissions using the band 25.5–27 GHz

+Some future non-GSO MetSat systems (for example the EUMETSAT Polar System – Second Generation (EPS-SG) with its Metop-SG satellites and the satellites of the Joint Polar Satellite System (JPSS)) will need to use even higher frequency bands than those used by the currently operational satellites, i.e. the band 25.5–27 GHz, to be able to transmit the significantly increased data rates of up to 800 Mbit/s to its main ground stations.
+This link is called Stored Mission Data (SMD) downlink.).
+Others will use the frequency band 8 025-8 400 MHz (e.g. current FY-3, METEOR and Suomi-NPP).

 2.3.2 Non-GSO MetSat data dissemination

 The following § 2.3.2.1 to 2.3.2.4 describe the direct dissemination functions of non-GSO MetSat systems operated in the framework of the Global Observing System of the World Weather Watch.

+2.3.2.1 Non-GSO MetSat data dissemination using the band 1 698 – 1 710 MHz

-2.3.2.1 Automatic Picture Transmission (APT)
+2.3.2.1.1 Automatic Picture Transmission (APT)

-The Automatic Picture Transmission (APT) service was introduced on some spacecrafts in the 1960s and became the most successful direct data dissemination to users system in the meteorological community.
-Thousands of APT receiving stations are still in operation worldwide.
+The Automatic Picture Transmission (APT) service was introduced on some spacecraft already in the 1960s and became the most successful direct data dissemination system in the meteorological community.
+Thousands of such APT receiving stations are still in operation worldwide.
 APT stations are very low cost and are operated not only by meteorological services and universities but also by a large community of non-meteorological users.

-APT transmissions are based on an analogue modulation scheme.
-Transmissions are in four sub-bands of the 137-138 MHz band, with typical bandwidths of 30-50 kHz, but may be up to 175 kHz.
-Future APT transmissions will be restricted to two sub-bands in the 137-138 MHz band: sub-bands 137.025-137.175 MHz, and 137.825-138 MHz.

 APT stations typically consist of omnidirectional antennas and commercial-off-the-shelf (COTS) VHF receivers.
 Low cost image processing systems are attached to this front-end, with low-priced software running on commonly available desktop computers.
+APT is operational on the NOAA satellites and the series of METEOR-M N2 satellites.

-2.3.2.2 Low Resolution Picture Transmission (LRPT)
+2.3.2.1.2 Low Resolution Picture Transmission (LRPT)

-The LRPT service is replacing the APT application on most non-GSO MetSat systems.
+The LRPT service was supposed to replace the APT application on most non-GSO MetSat systems.
+However, the only series of satellites of which the LRPT service was implemented and operational is METEOR-M N2.
 LRPT is based on digital transmission schemes and makes use of the same frequency bands as those currently used for APT.
 The bandwidth is also up to 175 kHz.

-2.3.2.3 High Resolution Picture Transmission (HRPT)
+2.3.2.1.3 High Resolution Picture Transmission (HRPT)